Rethinking recidivism through a causal lens: Introduction

+For demonstration, we use a dataset from North Carolina, originally collected in 1978 and 1980 \citep{schmidt_data_1989}.
+This particular dataset has been widely covered in the literature and is well-established as a case study for recidivism analysis \citep{schmidt_split_1989, chung_survival_1991, palocsay_predicting_2000}.
+Due to its age and limited geographic scope, our conclusions should not be interpreted as a definite or generalizable statement about the causes of recidivism.
+Rather, our goal is simply to demonstrate a methodological pipeline that can then be applied to other case studies of interest.
+In this particular dataset, we consistently find that incarceration has a positive causal effect on recidivism, i.e., longer prison sentences increase the probability that prisoners will re-offend in the future.
+This effect can be interpreted as causal in the sense that it accounts and controls for underlying differences in criminal history, crime type, etc.

 The remainder of this paper is organized as follows.
-Section II is a review of results, and Section III provides discussion and analysis.
-Section IV outlines the datasets, data preparation, and methodology in further detail.
+Section 2 outlines the history and background of quantitative recidivism analysis.
+Section 3 describes our methods and Section 4 contains our results.
+Section 5 discusses and concludes.